Add Components

 }

-export function useMyHook(initialValue: string) {
+export default function Preview() {

-Add your component to the registry.json in the project root:
+Add your component to src/registry/registry-ui.ts:

 {

-"files": [
+files: [

 {